-For small-business owners about to embark on the journey of building a website for the first time, I want you to be armed with some good info.
-Before you spend a dime on a website, be sure to know exactly how your website will support your business goals and nothing else.
+For small-business owners about to embark on the journey of building a website for the first time, I want you to be armed with some good information before you start.
+Before you spend a dime, be sure to know exactly how your website will support your business goals and not how pretty it will be.

 So here’s the thing…

 Websites can be used in a lot of different ways for your business.
 Typically, a website has multiple pages linked together to allow people to download stuff, read information, watch videos, scroll through photos, leave reviews, join a mailing list, donate, fill out a contact form, or purchase products or order services.

 Some small businesses don’t have many pages on their website and utilize a “landing page”; which is a single page website used primarily for marketing campaigns, in order to drive customers to a complete specific “call-to-actions” or “opt-in” for some sort of promotional item.